thedevdavid/digital-garden/README.md

 ### Metadata

 You can change the metadata in `utils/metadata.ts`.
-This will be used around the site for social links, handles, SEO, and OG.
+This will be used around the site for titles, social links, social handles, SEO, etc.

+You can edit navigation links in `lib/navigation-links.ts`.

 ### Analytics